0neMiss/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+To make sure that the user doesnt have to reauthinitcate every time they access a new part of the website that requires authentication.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+It hashes the passwords so that they are not being stored as plain text, and allows us to convert that hash back to the password.

 - [ ] What does bcrypt do to slow down attackers?

+uses the CPU rather than the GPU so that people with large farms of GPU's cant power through with computing alone.

 - [ ] What are the three parts of the JSON Web Token?

+The header, the payload, and the signature

 ## Minimum Viable Product